-• construction related noise violated any applicable County and City ordinances without obtaining a variance or exemption.
+• Construction related noise violated any applicable County and City ordinances without obtaining a variance or exemption.

 Proposed Action: The proposed work is bordered by the SR-91 and SR-71, and is about half a mile away from any residential areas.
 There are no sensitive receptors.
-As long as construction activities occur from 7:00 a.m. to 6:00 p.m., Monday through Friday, which are the exempted time periods per the County of Riverside Municipal Code and the City of Norco Municipal Code, the proposed construction would comply with local (city and county) noise ordinances.
-Overnight work is expected to occur, which may require obtaining a variance from local authorities.
+As long as construction activities occur during exempted time periods per the County of Riverside Municipal Code and the City of Norco Municipal Code, 7:00 a.m. to 6:00 p.m., Monday through Friday, the proposed construction would comply with local (city and county) noise ordinances.
+Limited overnight work is expected to occur, which may require obtaining a variance from local authorities.
 The project will assume the most restrictive ordinance, of applicable city and county ordinances, to remain within compliance with both county and city policies.
 Therefore, less than significant impacts would occur from construction equipment noise generated during construction of the Proposed Action.